engine-oil-tips-what-is-viscosity_720p_t.jpg

 Motor Oil

-Oil and water do not mix, so do not pour your used oil onto the ground.
+Do not pour your used oil onto the ground.
 Several service stations in Centre County accept used motor oil from residents.
-The Centre County Recycling & Refuse Authority keeps a list of motor oil recyclers available for residents who need to dispose of their used motor oil.
+The Centre County Recycling and Refuse Authority keeps a list of motor oil recyclers available for residents who need to dispose of their used motor oil.
+Please call first as policies may change.

 Antifreeze